 The Social Science and Social Media Collaborative (S3MC) aims to incorporate three parallel projects on survey methodology, political communication patterns, and parenting information and misinformation to address issues concerning the use of data from social media.
 This study explores if data from social media is representative, if its users are honest about their thoughts, and if the collection and processing of the data unbiased and accurate.

 This interdisciplinary research project develops algorithms, methodologies, models, and tools to help policy makers better understand potential forced migration.
 Specifically, this project explores how the use of ‘big data’ can inform the development of near real-time models for forced displacement decision-making.
+Click on this project's website for more information.

 The #Metoo Movement